 To renew an operator certificate, complete and return the Certificate Renewal and PDH Tracking Form to the Operator Certification Program.
 All renewal requests will be processed in the month certificates actually expire.
 Please allow four to six weeks from your certificate expiration date for delivery of your new certificates.

-This renewal form can either be electronically filled out or hand written.
+The form can either be electronically filled out or hand written.

 Operator Certification Professional Development Hour (PDH) Workbooks

 Arizona certified operators may complete each of the following workbooks once during a certification period.
 Workbooks that are illegible will not receive PDHs.
 Submit the completed workbook(s) when your certificate(s) is due for renewal.